jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Stargazer, let's take a second to appreciate the irony of pain.
 Every lifeform hates it, but without feeling hunger, thirst, or cold, we wouldn't exist.
 Evolution is a series of adaptions to pain.
 A caged polar bear can't adapt to the Artic's changing environment.
 Only the hungry bears on the frontline can save the species.

 The middle-class flocked to Wikipedia, internet music, and movies.
 We didn't need marches or protests.
-We only needed to use the best tool for the job.
-That's all it takes to evolve humanity.
+We only needed to use the best tool for the job to evolve humanity.

 And we're right to be selfish because we're the ones feeling frontline pain.